dfelinto/blender-manual/manual/addons/rigging/rigify/basics.rst

 Run Script
 ^^^^^^^^^^

-It is possible to configure Rigify to execute a python script contained in a text datablock after generation in order to apply user-defined customizations.
-The script is called with the generated rig active and selected in Object mode.
+It is possible to configure Rigify to execute a Python script contained in a text data-block after generation in order to apply user-defined customizations.
+The script is executed with the generated rig active and selected in Object Mode.

-The simplest use of this may be adjusting properties of generated constraints when Rigify rig types don't have any relevant metarig settings.
-That can be done easily by using the *Copy Full Data Path* context menu option on the property, pasting it into the script and making an assignment, e.g.::
+The simplest use of this may be adjusting properties of generated constraints when Rigify rig types don't have any relevant meta-rig settings.
+That can be done by using the *Copy Full Data Path* context menu option on the property, pasting it into the script and making an assignment, e.g.::

    import bpy

    bpy.data.objects["rig"].pose.bones["MCH-spine.003"].constraints[0].influence = 0.6

-Doing such changes via a script would ensure they aren't lost if the rig is re-generated.
+Doing such changes via a script ensures they aren't lost if the rig is re-generated.

-Users familiar with `Rigify scripting <https://wiki.blender.org/wiki/Process/Addons/Rigify>`__ can import Rigify utility modules, and access the generator instance through ``rigify.get_generator()``;
+Users familiar with `Rigify scripting <https://wiki.blender.org/wiki/Process/Addons/Rigify>`__ can import Rigify utility modules, and access the generator instance through ``rigify.get_generator()``.
-note however that since generation is already finished, the only use of that is reading data created in the generation process.
+Yet note that, since generation is already finished, the only use of that is reading data created in the generation process.